ngokevin/sherlocked/README.md

 - Developer makes a pull request to GitHub.
 - Travis CI builds the project, invokes Sherlocked script.
-- Sherlocked script takes captures of project using Sauce Labs, pings API.
+- Sherlocked script takes captures of project using Sauce Labs and uploads them to the API.
 - A GitHub Webhook will post the pull request summarizing the visual regression test build and link to a Sherlocked webpage.
 - The Sherlocked webpage will contain side-by-side capture comparisons of the